mirogula/openshift-nexus/README.md

 		rhc app create -a nexus -t diy-0.1

 	Another way is to create it manually from your OpenShift web console:
-	Click on 'Add Application', scroll all the way down and select 'Do-It-Yourself 0.1', insert name of your application (most likely `nexus`) into 'Public URL' field and click on 'Create Application'.
+	Click on 'Add Application...', scroll all the way down and select 'Do-It-Yourself 0.1', insert name of your application (most likely `nexus`) into 'Public URL' field and click on 'Create Application'.